 My father is a jack of all trades, a self-made man.
 He left home at age 18 and was on his own, never receiving a dime from his parents.
-In contrast, his brother was a momma's boy and is basically in poverty to this day.
-My father was a woodworker, draftsman (later computer aided draftsman), welder, fishing tackle producer, gardener, landscaper, biblical theologian...etc.
+He was a woodworker, draftsman (later computer aided draftsman), welder, fishing tackle producer, gardener, landscaper, biblical theologian...etc.
 At NC State and Duke Universities back in the 60s, he managed to tick off some "liberal" professors and this may have kept him from achieving a PHD.
 He would apparently try to preach to them about homosexuality, short skirts and so on.
 He moved the family from Raleigh, NC to Lawrenceville, VA in 1971 where he took a teaching job at a community college.
 He continued his study of Christianity on the side, learning Greek and Hebrew and reading countless books on theology to try to properly interpret the scriptures.
 He once asked a Jewish Rabbi about the chances of learning Greek and Hebrew well enough to be of use in biblical interpretation.
 The Rabbi scratched his head and replied, "Well, about the chance of a monkey building a rocket and going to the moon."
 He was on the verge of quitting his job at the college and attending bible college at Grace Theological Seminary in South Bend, IN, but decided against it since the professors there were elitist and didn't give him the time of day.
 Although my father is a conservative christian, I would not call him a strict fundamentalists.
 He has serious issues with Calvinism and modern Dispensationalism.
 He has often been accused of teaching salvation by works.
 He believes that faith without works (fruit) is dead and actually never truly existed to begin with.
 He is vehemently opposed to the carnal christian theory.